thelfer/tfel/docs/web/drucker-prager-cap.md

 \right.
 \]

-If the Drucker-Prager mechanism is not active, the equation assoaciated with \(p^{\mathrm{DP}}\) is simply:
+If the Drucker-Prager mechanism is not active, the equation associated with \(p^{\mathrm{DP}}\) is simply:

 \[